jrengif9/challenge22-11-18/glossary.md

 ## XML Files

-XML for its acronym in English, is an extensible markup language, it is a metacodigo that allows to define trademarks of marks, which is used to store data in a readable form, comes from the SGML language and allows to define the grammar of specific languages to structure large documents , unlike other languages, XML supports databases, being useful when several applications must communicate with each other or integrate information.
-XML was not born only for its application on the internet, but it is proposed as a standard for exchanging information structured between different platforms, it can be used: in databases, text editors, spreadsheets and almost anything imaginable.
+XML by its acronym in English, is an Extensible Markup Language, is a metacode that allows to define markup languages that are used to store data in a readable form, comes from the SGML language and allows to define the grammar of specific languages to structure large documents .
+Unlike other languages, XML is compatible with databases, being useful when several applications must communicate with each other or integrate information.
+XML was not born only for its application on the Internet, but it is proposed as a standard for the exchange of structured information between different platforms, it can be used: in databases, text editors, spreadsheets and almost anything imaginable.